Frequently asked questions

 When should I arrive for my screening?

-It is suggested that guests arrive at least 15 to 30 minutes to an event start time.
-Doors will typically open around 30 minutes prior to the start time but may open as much as an hour prior to the screening start time.
+It is suggested that guests arrive at least 30 minutes to an event start time.
+Doors will typically open 30-45 minutes prior to the start time but may open as much as an hour prior to the screening start time.
+Latecomers will be admitted at the discretion of theater staff.
+Latecomers not admitted will not be issued a refund.

 What if there are no tickets available to a certain screening or event I want to see?